Church Giving During COVID: Reasons for Optimism

 Year-end giving is a crucial moment for your church.

-How well your church handles year-end giving will significantly influence your church’s budget.
+How well your church handles this moment will significantly influence your church’s budget.

 Think about it.

-If a large portion of your church’s budget depends on giving in December, you need to have a plan in place to maximize this moment.
+If a significant portion of your church’s budget depends on the month of December, you need to have a plan in place to maximize this moment.

-Unfortunately, many church leaders struggle to take up a compelling church offering.
+Unfortunately, many church leaders bomb when it comes to receiving an offering.

-Today, I’m going to share 10 ways you can take a powerful offering during at any time--especially during the end of the year.
+Today, I’m going to share 10 ways you can take a powerful offering during the end of the year and week in and week out.

 Do you struggle with giving?